Honk your horn drivers support Camp Beagle protest

 On Friday up to 100 protestors gathered outside with passing drivers honking horns.

-Camp Eagle organisers said local people had dropped off water and food to show their support.
+Camp Eagle organisers said people had dropped off water and food to show their support.

-And to keep spirits alive Cambridge Protest Samba band turned up for an impromptu performance.

 “Despite torrential rain overnight, Camp Beagle remains standing in the face of the infamous beagle farm, MBR Acres,” said a post on their Facebook page.